jcollard/unm-hip/README.md

 <p>
 <pre>label :: (Image img, BinaryPixel (Pixel img)) => img -> GrayImage</pre>

-Given a binary image, label returns an image where pixels in distinct connected components (based on 4-neighbor connectivity) have distinct integer values.
+Given a binary image, <b>label</b> returns an image where pixels in distinct connected components (based on 4-neighbor connectivity) have distinct integer values.
 These values range from 1 to n where n is the number of connected components in image.